microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/command/command.md

 ### Adding custom images

-To add custom images which you can later reference with custom monikers, you will need the following steps:
+With supports added in 17.2, you can now add custom images which you can later reference with custom monikers with the following steps:
 1. Rename the image source files to follow the `%Custom Moniker%.*` pattern (e.g: `MyMoniker.1.png`).
 Files prefixed with the same moniker will all be used as backing sources for the same custom moniker.
 Different source will be used based on the requested icon size.
 	- For example, `MyImage.16.16.png` (a 16\*16 png), `MyImage.20.20.png` (a 20\*20 png) and `MyImage.xaml` are all considered as sources for `MyImage`.
 	- When the requested icon size is 16*16, `MyImage.16.16.png` will be used, when requested size is 20\*20, `MyImage.20.20.png` will be used, in all other cases, `MyImage.xaml` will be used.